Department of Defense Whistleblower Program: Semi-annual report to Congress, April 1, 2008 to September 30, 2008

 A well run whistleblower protection program empowers the Commander-in-Chief and his or her senior executive leadership in the management of the Executive branch.

 MRI has developed efficient procedures to conduct preliminary inquiries and investigations to ensure that all whistleblower reprisal complaints are thoroughly addressed, and in a timely manner.

 The Military IGs have established similar procedures.
 MRI works closely with the Military IGs on all aspects of the investigative process.

-The preliminary inquiry entails an in-depth interview with the complainant, followed by fact-finding and analysis of available documents and evidence.
+The preliminary inquiry entails an interview with the complainant, followed by fact-finding and analysis of available documents and evidence.
 The investigator determines whether the allegations meet the criteria for protection under the governing statute.
 Investigators analyze the evidence and form a conclusion based on a preponderance of the evidence.

 The investigator writes a Report of Preliminary Inquiry that documents the answers to the following three questions: